-Our online database, fully functioning since 2011, now already covers more than 12500 illustrators in natural history, medicine, technology and various sciences in more than 100 countries, active between c.1450 and 1950!
+Our online database, fully functioning since 2011, now already covers 13096 illustrators in natural history, medicine, technology and various sciences in more than 100 countries, active between c.
+1450 and 1950!
 Please note that we explicitly exclude still living illustrators.

 Our extensive search options across the whole database are freely available!

 Please click on Browse DSI to browse the database.
 If you then click on Search, you are provided with 21 combinable search fields across the entire database.

 Search for "contains georg" will retrieve all entries that mention Georg, Georgie, georgian, etc. anywhere within the dataset whereas a search for "is equal to Georg" will only yield entries with exactly this word.